-You will learn to have a financial plan, you will learn how the market works, maybe you will need a guide to help you navigate the first few years.
+You will learn to have a financial plan, you will learn how the market works, and maybe you will need a guide to help you navigate the first few years.
 Because you know that the market will grow.
 There are no two ways about that.
-Fear and Panic leads to selling of equities which have only received a temporary setback in terms of business lines.
-It is important that your financial consultant deciphers whether the macro conditions are conducive for wealth creation on that particular stock or is it time to exit.
-Conversely greed and excitement could also lead to excessive buying, a clear link to emotion while investing.
+Fear and Panic lead to the selling of equities which have only received a temporary setback in terms of business lines.
+It is important that your financial consultant deciphers whether the macro conditions are conducive for wealth creation on that particular stock or if is it time to exit.
+Conversely, greed and excitement could also lead to excessive buying, a clear link to emotion while investing.
 Finally, it is about maintaining balance and controlling our emotions which leads to success in investing.

-In the initial phase new investors need their investments to be managed by a financial planner who is able to read the movement of the industry to help people in their financial goal attainment and wealth creation.
+In the initial phase, new investors need their investments to be managed by a financial planner who is able to read the movement of the industry to help people in their financial goal attainment and wealth creation.
 Think of these people like your family members who helped you learn to walk.
 They are in the best position to help you exit stocks or equity investments based on macro conditions or up stock as required in a downturn using reserve “cash” kept specifically for times like this in debt instruments which can be redeemed instantaneously.

 To be truly successful, your financial planner should be able to calm you in turbulent times and reign you in during the euphoria.
-Don’t let your emotion get the better of you.
+Don’t let your emotions get the better of you.
 Has there been a time when you either panicked or became greedy and bore the brunt of it in your investment?
 We would love to hear from you on how you reacted.
 Leave a comment below on your thoughts.